Congress Centrum

 companies addressing the shortage of skilled workers, positioning themselves as

-about AI?
+attractive employers and embracing the transformation of the world of work through AI?
 This session will discuss these, and other key topics related to

 change, innovation and leadership in logistics.